Leases | By Lawyers

 • Item icon Standard annexure note for documents

-• Folder icon B. If required - Disclosure statements, outgoings estimate, legal and financial advice
+• Folder icon If required - Mortgagee

 • Item icon Disclosure statements

-Disclosure statements – Retail lease For any retail lease the Retail Shop Leases Act 1994 provides that certain disclosures must be made.
+For any retail lease the Retail Shop Leases Act 1994 provides that certain disclosures must be made.

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.